 On Windows 10 System, many times, you don’t require the taskbar to display on the screen.
 However, while playing games, watching a movie, or doing some other task, sometimes the taskbar gets stuck and remains on the screen even when you have switched to full screen.

 There could be a number of possibilities for that error.
-In this guide, we would discuss what causes the taskbar not to auto-hide on fullscreen mode and how to fix it.
+In this guide, we would discuss what is causing the taskbar not hiding in Windows 10 full screen mode and how to fix it.

 What Causes the Taskbar to Not Hide?

 Generally, when you switch to full-screen mode on Windows 10, the taskbar automatically hides itself for the uninterrupted viewing experience.
 Other than that, it would also auto-hide when the taskbar auto-hide feature is enabled from settings.

 The taskbar will stay hidden until any active app needs your attention.
 For example, if you have initiated a download on Google Chrome, then it would flash the icon on the taskbar once the download is completed.
 Likewise, the Skype icon or any other messenger icon would flash orange whenever you receive a new message, call, or notifications.